Engagement Season: What You Need to Know and How to Prepare

 Start saving money.

-Once you've figured out what kind of ring your partner wants, you can start saving money for it.
-On average, the cost of an engagement ring in 2022 is $5,600, which is a hefty price to pay, that's why we highly suggest setting a ring budget that works with your finances.
-The Knot 2022 Jewelry and Engagement Study showed that 81% of proposers had a budget and 94% of propers paid for the engagement ring on their own.
-Having a budget decreases your chances of overspending, which can take away from your wedding budget.
+Once you've figured out what kind of ring your partner wants, you can start saving money to make a purchase.
+Our Jewelry & Engagement Study found the average cost of an engagement ring in 2023 was $5,200, which is slightly lower than recent years.
+(For comparison, that number was $6,000 in 2021).
+Setting an engagement ring budget before you start shopping can help you decide what you can reasonably afford.
+The Knot Jewelry & Engagement Study showed that 71% of proposers had a budget and 92% of proposers paid for the engagement ring on their own.
+Having a budget decreases your chances of overspending, which can take away from your wedding funds.

 Plan the proposal.

-The most important thing you need to do to prepare for your proposal during engagement season is to plan the proposal.
+The most important thing you need to do to prepare for your proposal during engagement season is to actually plan it.
 Think about what your partner loves and what their dream proposal would be.
-The key to making an epic proposal is to make it as unique and personal to your partner as possible.
+The key to pulling off an epic proposal is to make it as unique and personal to your partner as possible.
 Does your partner love watching movies and spending time outdoors?
 Set up a projector screen outside with blankets, pillows, their favorite foods and play their favorite movies before popping the question.
 Remember to keep their likes and desires at heart when deciding how to propose.

 Your next step is to decide if you need any wedding vendors for the proposal.
-This isn't a necessary addition and depends on your budget, but The Knot 2022 Jewelry and Engagement Study found that 1 in 4 proposers hired a vendor or vendors to help with the proposal.
-So if you want to take part in this proposal trend, enlist the best wedding vendors to help make the proposal special.
-You can find amazing secret proposal photographers to take engagement photos, florists, musicians and much more on The Knot Marketplace.
+This isn't a necessary addition and depends on your budget, but The Knot Jewelry & Engagement Study found that 20% of proposers hired a professional photographer to capture the moment, while 5% enlisted the help of additional vendors (like musicians, planners or videographers, to name a few).
+Not only will enlisting the help of professional vendors help you make the proposal extra special, but it can also relieve the pressure of doing it all by yourself.
+You can find amazing secret proposal photographers to take engagement photos, florists, musicians and much more on The Knot Vendor Marketplace.

 Finally, figure out what you're going to say during the proposal.
-You can go the traditional route and say, "Will you marry me" at the end of your speech (86% of proposers do) or do your own thing.
-But no matter what you do, make sure you speak from the heart and practice your speech before the big day.
+You can go the traditional route and say, "Will you marry me" at the end of your speech (like 87% of proposers did in 2023) or do your own thing.
+But no matter what you decide, make sure you speak from the heart and practice your speech before the big day.
 By rehearsing ahead of time, you'll feel less nervous on the proposal day.
-But don't feel worried about stumbling over your words––it's an emotional moment full of excitement and jitters, it happens.
+But don't feel worried about stumbling over your words—it's an emotional moment full of excitement and jitters, it happens.

 Think you're getting proposed to this engagement season?
 Here's what you need to do before your partner asks for your hand in marriage.